wawa19933/plug.kak/README.md

 ### Default git domain
 Although you can use URLs inside `plugin` field, if you're using plugins from, say, Gitlab only, using URLs is tedious.
-You and set default git domain to `https://gitlab.com`, or to any other git domain, as long as it similar to github's in term of URL structure, and use `"author/repository"` instead of URL in `plug` command.
+You and set default git domain to `https://gitlab.com`, or to any other git domain, as long as it is similar to github's in term of URL structure, and use `"author/repository"` instead of URL in `plug` command.

 I've mentioned that `plug` is a command.
 Indeed you can call `plug` from the Kakoune command prompt, as long as other **plug.kak** commands.